Why Corfu deserves the detour in luxury hotel mode

 Winter (November-March), most beach resorts close.
 Only a few town boutiques stay open, with rock-bottom rates (150-200 €) but fickle weather.
 April sees reopenings, with appealing early bird offers.

-Practical tip: book adults-only (Domes Miramare) as early as February-March for June-September.
-Family all-inclusives (SENTIDO, Dreams) offer more flexibility, but the best rooms (sea view, upper floors) go fast.
+Practical tip: book the adults-only (Domes Miramare) from February-March for June-September.
+The family all-inclusives (SENTIDO, Dreams) offer more flexibility, but the best rooms (sea view, upper floors) go fast.

 Where to stay: typology and areas